Why to travel to Tibiao

 The majority of the families in Tibiao own a boat and we were lucky to bump into a workshop, where about fifteen men were constructing a boat.
 To build one takes about two months.

 Natural salt production

-One of the most interesting things we saw in the Philippines was the process of natural salt production.
-It looked simple, but as one of the producers explained to us, it’s a very demanding job and sadly, it’s also dying out slowly.
+One of the most interesting things you will be able to witness in the Philippines is the process of natural salt production.
+It looks simple, but as one of the producers explained to us, it’s a very demanding job and sadly, it’s also dying out slowly.

 They use only natural ingredients like seawater and sand to produce salt from March through June.
 They are able to make 25 kg of salt in three days, which requires three proper filtrations.